code-with-youssef/Future_dashboard/README.md

 - Agencies are **managed by the admin** but can log in to control their own team of creators.
 - Each agency has a dashboard displaying aggregated data for all creators under it.
-- Agencies can add, edit, and manage their content creators independently.
+- Agencies can add and manage their content creators independently.
 - Agencies see overall views, revenues, and reports specific to their organization.
 - Admin oversees and can manage any agency or view their data.